2022–23 European windstorm season: Central & Southern Group (Germany, Switzerland, Liechtenstein and Austria)

 The Free University of Berlin names storms based on low pressures across the continent and does not use a naming list.

 Ex-Atlantic Hurricane

-One former Atlantic hurricane transitioned into an European windstorm and retained its name as assigned by the National Hurricane Center in Miami, Florida:
+One former Atlantic hurricane transitioned into a European windstorm and retained its name as assigned by the National Hurricane Center in Miami, Florida:

 Season summary

 All storms named by European meteorological organisations in their respective forecasting areas, as well as Atlantic hurricanes that transitioned into European windstorms and retained the name assigned by the National Hurricane Center:

 Storms

 Ex-Hurricane Danielle

 The remnants of Hurricane Danielle became an extratropical cyclone that affected Portugal and parts of western Spain.
-It had formerly been a category 1 hurricane that transitioned into a post-tropical cyclone on 8 September, north of the Azores.
+It had formerly been a Category 1 hurricane that transitioned into a post-tropical cyclone on 8 September, north of the Azores.
 It dissipated off the coast of Portugal on 15 September.

 Large waves and heavy rainfall hit the Azores.
 Ex-Danielle brought heavy rain to mainland Portugal while meandering near its coast.
 Between 12 and 13 September, 644 accidents were reported throughout the country.
 While many downed trees and flash floods were reported, no fatalities resulted from the downpours.
 In Manteigas, under a "state of calamity" at the time, following intense summer forest fires in nearby areas of the Serra da Estrela mountain range, floods and landslides caused major damage.
 Four vehicles were dragged into the Zêzere River.
 Heavy rain extended to as far north as Braga.
 Covilhã saw 67.2 mm of rain while Viseu saw 62 mm of rain.
 Minor wind and flooding damage was reported in both Lisbon and Setúbal.
 Much of Spain was put on yellow alert as wind, rain and thunderstorms triggered by the cyclone moved inland.